-In our work together, we won’t just focus on stopping arguments or managing distance, but we’ll go deeper.
-We’ll uncover the old patterns that quietly run your relationship, explore the unspoken longings you’ve both been carrying, and create new ways of connecting that feel genuine, secure, and alive.
+We won’t just focus on stopping arguments or managing distance; we’ll go deeper.
+We’ll uncover the patterns that quietly organize your relationship, explore the unspoken longings you’ve both been carrying, and practice new ways of responding to each other in real time.
+The goal isn’t perfection or constant harmony.
+It’s a relationship that feels genuine, secure, and emotionally alive.

 We’ll notice the subtle habits, assumptions, and roles in your relationship that quietly shape how you connect.
 Together, we’ll explore new ways of interacting that feel more honest and responsive, so you can move beyond repeating the same patterns.
 Over time, this helps create more genuine connection and understanding between you and your partner.